Would You Like to Get Your Book Noticed?

-Not enough time for my day job, my family and friends, and certainly not enough time to market my new book, Breathing for Two.
+Not enough time for your day job, your family and friends, and certainly not enough time to market a book.

 Oh, did I mention not enough time to write?
 That too.

 As you can imagine, the last thing I ever wanted to do was make a trailer for my book.
 Sure, I could record myself talking the book up — not a bad idea if I already had fans, but hardly my concept of compelling video.
 And if I didn’t want to watch it, why would anyone else who didn’t already know me?